andotalao24/andotalao24.github.io/_pages/about.md

 Neural Conversational AI @ ICML 23.
 Associative Memory & Hopfield Networks @ NIPS 23.
 [code](https://github.com/andotalao24/ICL-as-retrieval-from-associative-memory),  [paper link]()
 [TL;DR] *We reinterpret In-Context Learning (ICL) of LLMs as contextual retrieval from associative memory motivated by the fact that no gradients update occurs in ICL and analyze error bounds of retrieval errors.
 We relate ICL to humans' memory systems to show some phenomenon-level biological plausibility.
-We also discuss the implication of our theory to exemplar selection and chain-of-thought prompting.*
+We also discuss the implication of our theory to exemplar selection.*

 ### 2022
 - **Adaptive Fusion of Deep Learning with Statistical Anatomical Knowledge for Robust Patella Segmentation from CT Images**\